carloborromeo724/Data-Analytics-Portfolio/README.md

 **Skills demonstrated:** data cleaning, window functions, CTEs, self joins, string functions, data type conversion

-Here is the updated Project 2 section:

-markdown
 ### 2. [Layoffs 2022 Exploratory Data Analysis (SQL)](./2_Data_Exploration_SQL)
 Builds on the cleaned dataset from Project 1 and digs into it to find patterns.
 Starts with simple lookups like the biggest single layoff event and companies